Keyv API

 .stats

-Type: StatsManager
+Type: KeyvStats

-StatsManager instance with enabled: false
+Default: KeyvStats instance with enabled: false

 The stats property provides access to statistics tracking for cache operations.
 When enabled via the stats option during initialization, it tracks hits, misses, sets, deletes, and errors.
+It also maintains LRU-bounded per-key frequency maps for each event type, allowing you to see which keys are accessed most.

 Enabling Stats: